santiallende/myWebsite/content/about/header/index.md

   About me
 ---

-I earned my doctorate in Clinical Psychology from the PGSP-Stanford PsyD Consortium, completed my clinical internship at the Sacramento VA Medical Center, and a postdoctoral research fellowship in the War Related Illness and Injury Study Center (WRIISC) at the Palo Alto VA Medical Center.
-I am currently a Data Scientist at WRIISC and a Postdoctoral Scholar in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.
-Both positions are remote, as I live in Seattle, Washington.
+I earned my doctorate in Clinical Psychology from the PGSP-Stanford PsyD Consortium and completed my clinical internship at the Sacramento VA Medical Center.
+Previously, I held a postdoctoral research fellowship in the War Related Illness and Injury Study Center (WRIISC) at the Palo Alto VA Medical Center and a postdoctoral scholar position in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.
+I am currently a Data Scientist at WRIISC.
+This is a remote position, as I live in Seattle, Washington.

 I have worked with diverse patient populations and with a range of treatment modalities and clinical presentations.
 I have trained in interpersonal therapy, cognitive behavioral therapy, time-limited dynamic psychotherapy, compassion-focused acceptance and commitment therapy, motivational interviewing, narrative therapy, family systems therapies, and reminiscence therapy.
 I have also completed both a 2-year mindfulness meditation teacher certification program and a 9-month meditation and psychotherapy certification program.